oznogon/gattaibushido-public/rules/03_basic_play.md

 **Threats:** Against Threats, this trigger directly lowers the enemy's Threat Rating.
 If a Threat's Rating is reduced to Zero (0), it is defeated and removed from play.

-**Both:** Pilot and Threats can spend Buffer tokens to prevent +Trauma that targets or affects them, at a cost of one token per point of Stat or Threat reduction prevented.
+**Both:** Pilot and Threats can spend Buffer tokens to prevent +Trauma that targets or affects them, at a cost of one token per point of damage prevented.

 # Conflict Type 1: Fiat ("Just say what happens")